antvis/G6/plugins/template.maxSpanningForest/README.md

   - prev_overlapping: whether preventing the node overlapping
   - onLayoutComplete: a listener for layout completement.
 When the layout is complete, the loading div and img disappear.

-To navigate a node by id or item, if this item is not in the view, the whole graph will translate a shortest distance to make the node in the view: graph.activeItem(item); // item or id graph.navigateNode(item); // item or id
+To navigate an item (a node or edge) by id or item, if this item is not in the view, the whole graph will translate a shortest distance to make the node in the view: graph.activeItem(item); // item or id graph.navigate(item); // item or id

+To create the menu which follows the mouse click: graph.createMenu(func); //func is the onclick listener for the li '查看单页分析详情'

 ## use